Washington University in St. Louis - Brown School

 Our Master of Public Health (MPH) curriculum emphasizes transdisciplinary problem solving, and prepares students to strategically collaborate across disciplines to address pressing public health issues.
 Additional coursework prepares students in areas including epidemiology, global health, maternal health, health policy, urban design, social determinants of health, as well as skills in analytical software such as GIS and SAS.

 Students benefit from extensive fieldwork opportunities with Brown’s 400+ partner sites, locally, nationally and internationally.
-Additional student supports include an 11:1 student to faculty ratio; an Office of Diversity Inclusion & Equity; Offices of Career Services and Financial Aid; and a three-tiered advising system.
+Additional student supports include a 19:1 student to faculty ratio; an Office of Diversity Inclusion & Equity; Offices of Career Services and Financial Aid; and a holistic advising system.

 Visit brownschool.wustl.edu to learn more about our dynamic community!